-A Design for the Environment (DfE) process was put in place to address the life cycle concerns of the product from inception all the way to end of life.
+A Design for the Environment (DfE) process was put in place to address the life cycle concerns of our product from inception all the way to end of life.
 The DfE process also helps address harmful or problematic chemicals in the product that can be modified or replaced with a healthier, more sustainable option.

-generations.
+Frames are primarily made of steel which is the most recycled material in the world.
+Steel recyclability is one of its most valuable properties, saving precious raw materials and significant energy for future generations.
 The steel is powder coated rather than wet coated for multiple reasons.
 Powder coating emits no volatile organic compounds (VOC) eliminating hazardous air pollutants (HAP) and off-gassing associated with wet-coat applications, not to mention it is a recyclable and durable material.

-Even though we diverted over 280,000 lbs of trash from the landfill in 2012 through our recycling efforts, we believe in refusing trash before it ever becomes part of the waste stream.
+Even though we diverted over 280,000 lbs of trash from the landfill in 2012 through our recycling efforts, we believe in reusing trash before it ever becomes part of the waste stream.
 For instance, we work closely with suppliers to eliminate waste by optimizing and reusing packaging.
 We currently recycle over 15 commodities and currently have a goal of “Zero Landfill” by 2020.

 Partners for Pollution Prevention

-The Indiana Partners for Pollution Prevention is a group of businesses and other organizations thatvolunteer for a public-private partnership with Indiana Department of Environmental Management to promote pollution prevention and environmental stewardship in Indiana.
+The Indiana Partners for Pollution Prevention is a group of businesses and other organizations that volunteer for a public-private partnership with Indiana Department of Environmental Management to promote pollution prevention and environmental stewardship in Indiana.
 Versteel has been a member since 2009.